reqlez/express-openapi/README.md

 ## Fork details
 This fork fixes a bug in original repo that doesn't seem to be maintained anymore, yet it is still the best option to add openapi to an express application.
+This bug fixes enables [use of a dynamic route with nested routers](https://github.com/wesleytodd/express-openapi/issues/20).

 # Express OpenAPI